 Peppery baby arugula is my go-to green of choice for salads.
-We first tasted this on a trip to Italy in 2005 where they call if rocket salad.
-On that day, it was served with walnuts, fresh grated pecorino and a drizzle of fabulous olive oil.
+We first tasted this on a trip to Italy in 2005 where they call it rocket salad.
+On that day, they served it with walnuts, freshly grated pecorino and a drizzle of fabulous olive oil.

 A little trick I learned from the Barefoot Contessa is to use dental floss (yes!) to cleanly and easily divide the goat cheese log into slices.

 1 (11 oz.) log of plain or herbed goat cheese

 2 eggs whites beaten with 1 tablespoon of water

 ½ c.
 Panko crumbs or more if necessary

 A couple of grinds of fresh pepper

 Enough arugula for 6